symfony/symfony-docs/book/installation.rst

     php bin/vendors install

-This command downloads all of the necessary vendor libraries - including Symfony itself - into the ``vendor/`` directory.
+This command downloads all of the necessary vendor libraries - including Symfony2 itself - into the ``vendor/`` directory.
 For more information on how third-party vendor libraries are managed inside Symfony2, see ":ref:`cookbook-managing-vendor-libraries`".